MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_optitem.md

 ## -description

-The OPTITEM structure is used by CPSUI applications (including printer interface DLLs) for describing one <a href="https://msdn.microsoft.com/572330d6-1a1b-46fd-bfb4-be2b0990bca4">property sheet option</a> on a property sheet page, if the page is described by a <a href="https://msdn.microsoft.com/library/windows/hardware/ff546211">COMPROPSHEETUI</a> structure.
+The OPTITEM structure is used by CPSUI applications (including printer interface DLLs) for describing one [property sheet option](https://docs.microsoft.com/windows-hardware/drivers/print/property-sheet-options) on a property sheet page, if the page is described by a [COMPROPSHEETUI](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/compstui/ns-compstui-_compropsheetui) structure.

 ## -struct-fields